Fitting multivariate ODE models with brms

 scale_fill_brewer() + facet_wrap(~ Population)

-This plot suggests again that this model is a not unreasonable.
+This plot suggests again that the model is a not unreasonable.

 Summary